wduquette/molt/docs/journal.md

     *   Evaluation of "in" and "ni" returns a "not yet implemented" error.
     *   "eq" and "ne" appear to work with numeric arguments.
         *   I can't yet enter non-numeric arguments.
-*   Current status:
-    *   expr_lex() doesn't yet handle the following constructs.
-In order to do so, I need to unify how expr.rs and interp.rs do parsing (i.e., make interp use CharPtr).
+*   Added handling for:
     *   interpolated variables
     *   interpolated commands
     *   quoted strings
     *   braced strings
+*   At some point I should see about making interp.rs use CharPtr instead of Context, leaving the parsing context an internal struct in interp.rs the way it is in expr.rs.
+*   Current status:
+    *   "in" and "ni" are parsed but not evaluated.
+        *   There's no point until I can handle variables or strings.
     *   expr_lex() also doesn't handle math functions.
 That will be a lot of work, but it should be straightforward at this point.
     *   floating point/integer error handling isn't yet handled.
 There must be a way to